vadshan30/learnmate/README.md

 please consider giving it a ⭐ on GitHub.

-It helps others discover the project.
+It helps others discover the project and motivates further development.

 ---

-## 📜 License
+# 📜 License

 This project is developed for educational and portfolio purposes.